Hoover_Aerial

-Tabitha Yim enters her seventh season as Rodgers Family Director of Gymnastics of the Cardinal in 2023-24.
+Tabitha Yim enters her eighth season as Rodgers Family Director of Gymnastics of the Cardinal in 2024-25.

-Yim, who returned to coach her alma mater back in the summer of 2017, is steadily rebuilding the Stanford program, fostering notable athletic and academic achievements with each year spent at the helm of the Cardinal Women’s Gymnastics’ program.
+Yim, who returned to coach her alma mater back in the summer of 2017, is steadily rebuilding the Stanford program, fostering notable athletic and academic achievements with each year spent at the helm of the Cardinal Women’s Gymnastics program.
+Under Yim, the Cardinal has made six regional championships and a national championship semifinal appearance, alongside its gymnasts earning an individual national championship title (Vault, 2024, Anna Roberts), three conference event championships, seven regional event championships, 11 all-conference selections and seven all-American honors (both NCAA and WCGA).

 Led by the goal to "Up the Ante", the 2023 season was one to remember for the Cardinal women's gymnastics team.
-Continuing the unprecedented excellence Yim's tenure, the 2023 campaign was highlighted by three home victories and the program's best score in Maples Pavilion since at least 1999 alongside key road wins at No. 20 Arizona State and No. 25 Washington.
+Continuing the unprecedented excellence of Yim's tenure, the 2023 campaign was highlighted by three home victories and the program's best score in Maples Pavilion since at least 1999 alongside key road wins at No. 20 Arizona State and No. 25 Washington.
+For the first time in program history, the Cardinal scored 196.000-or-better in every regular season meet throughout the 2023 season.

 The 2021 season was another great year for Yim and the Cardinal.
 Stanford captured two event titles, outperforming San Jose State on vault (March 10) and producing the top score on floor during its session at the Pac-12 Championships (March 20).
 Throughout the 2021 campaign, Cardinal gymnasts collected 14 individual event crowns, with Kyla Bryant and Chloe Widner accounting for six apiece while Morgan Hoang and Grace Garcia each tallied one.
 Stanford finished the 2021 season ranked No. 52 nationally.
 The Cardinal also concluded the season ranked No. 44 on floor, No. 51 on vault, No. 52 on bars and No. 54 on beam.